-- 4.1 No entity shall operate as an ambulance service unless duly licensed by the Department under these rules. - 4.1.1 Whenever an ambulance service transports a patient, the patient must, at a minimum, be attended by a physician or at least one person Vermont-licensed at the EMT level or higher., as outlined in Section 98.3.1 of this rule., or higher and credentialed by the transporting agency and its EMS district medical advisor. - 4.1.2 Whenever an ambulance service transports a patient who is not attended by a physician, the ambulance must be staffed by: - 4.1.2.1 At least one person Vermont-licensed at the EMT level or higher;
+- 4.1 No entity shall operate as an ambulance service unless duly licensed by the Department under these rules. - 4.1.1 Whenever an ambulance service transports a patient the patient must, at a minimum, be attended by a physician or at least one person Vermont-licensed at the EMT level, as outlined in Section 9.3.1 of this rule, or higher and credentialed by the transporting agency and its EMS district medical advisor. - 4.1.2 Whenever an ambulance service transports a patient, the ambulance must be staffed by at least two Vermont licensed EMS providers.
+The patient shall be attended as provided for in Section 4.1.1. - 4.1.3 In exigent circumstances, where the staffing of an ambulance with two licensed persons may not be possible or desirable, an ambulance may transport a patient with one person as provided for in Section 4.1.1 and with the concurrence of on-line medical direction.
+Considerations in assuring that the staffing of an ambulance best meets the patient's needs under unusual circumstances shall include but not be limited to: - 4.1.3.1 The need for procedures at a scene or during transport requiring two qualified persons (e.g., CPR, traction splinting, stair chair use, and like procedures); - 4.1.3.2 The acuity of a patient and the possibility the patient may need the services of multiple qualified persons to assure adequate ongoing assessments and emergency medical treatments; - 4.1.3.3 The time involved in acquiring additional qualified personnel resources from within the ambulance service or through a mutual aid request;